squid-cache/squid-cache.github.io/docs/Features/SquidAppliance.md

 for organizations.
 If the attempt doesn't work, then the organization can remove the cache and only be out a few man hours instead of days.

-I will be referencing [KnoppMyth](http://mysettopbox.tv/knoppmyth.html) for some of this as I feel that they got a number of design issues right.

 ### Disk Layout